 To be truthful, both are uniquely resilient, and durable flooring with their own advantages and disadvantage.
 The better flooring there depends on your unique need you looking for.
 If you like natural and greener options go for linoleum.
 If you require easy to clean, affordable, and maintain flooring, look for vinyl flooring.

 Vinyl is a better flooring option for the bathroom, laundry, and basement than linoleum.
 It’s able to handle water moisture better than linoleum, in fact, its both water-resistant and waterproof.

 The best way would look at them side by side.
-Vinyl has embossed pattern n the top layer and tends to wear over time for linoleum its patterns go deep through the material and don’t disappear with time.
+Vinyl has an embossed pattern n the top layer and tends to wear over time for linoleum its patterns go deep through the material and don’t disappear with time.
 You can also tell the difference by looking at the color vibrancy.
-Vinyl will look vibrant since its made from synthetic materials.
-Linoleum tends to have natural earthy pigments picked from the natural ingredients.
+Vinyl will look vibrant since it’s made from synthetic materials.
+Linoleum tends to have natural earthy pigments picked from natural ingredients.